anaidu3/pandas-challenge/README.md

 -----------------------------------------------------------------------------------------------------------
 Observable trends from the data:

--Charter type schools have a higher percentage of students passing math, passing reading, and passing both math and reading in comparison to their district school counterparts.
+* Charter type schools have a higher percentage of students passing math, passing reading, and passing both math and reading in comparison to their district school counterparts.
--Charter type school students have average math and reading scores that are higher than their district school student counterparts.
+* Charter type school students have average math and reading scores that are higher than their district school student counterparts.

 ### Submission
 On [Bootcamp Spot](https://bootcampspot-v2.com), submit a link to the `pandas-challenge` repo that you created for this assignment.
 Be sure to include a `README.md` file in addition to the Jupyter Notebook that contains your report.